Skip to content

-The water main break is in River Woods Park in Auburn Hills and had been leaking since May 6th, according to the Great Lakes Water Authority.
+The water main break is in River Woods Park in Auburn Hills, where a line had been leaking since May 6, according to the Great Lakes Water Authority.

-Residents of Orion Township, the Village of Lake Orion, Rochester Hills and the northern part of Auburn Hills should "restrict their water usage to that which is necessary for hydration, food preparation and basic sanitation for the duration of the emergency.
-Please do not run dishwashers, washing machines or water your lawn at this time," according to a statement from the authority.
+On Sunday, residents of Orion Township, the Village of Lake Orion, Rochester Hills and the northern part of Auburn Hills were told to "restrict their water usage to that which is necessary for hydration, food preparation and basic sanitation for the duration of the emergency.
+Please do not run dishwashers, washing machines or water your lawn at this time."

 Since the leak was discovered, the authority has been working with the affected communities to reroute water and to avoid a loss of water..
 However, the main broke before water was rerouted.

-The authority says once the break is fully isolated, Orion Township, the Village of Lake Orion and the northern section of Auburn Hills will no longer be receiving water from GLWA and water pressure in those communities will begin to drop.
+The authority did warn that once the break was fully isolated, Orion Township, the Village of Lake Orion and the northern section of Auburn Hills will no longer be receiving water from GLWA and water pressure in those communities would begin to drop.

 To assist the impacted communities, three water trucks will be set up to provide residents with one gallon containers of water.
 These trucks are capable of providing 2,000 one gallon contains in each trip.